HyperSkys/Baby-Maker/README.md

 ### Download

-You can download the application by going to the main page of our GitHub root page and clicking on the latest release and downloading the file called **BabyMaker.exe** after that run it.
+You can download the application by going to the main page of our GitHub root page and clicking on the latest release and downloading the file called **dev.hyperskys.babymaker.BabyMaker.exe** after that run it.
 You must have Java 8 installed on your computer for the application to work!

 ### Discord